dumlutimuralp/docker-networking/README.md

 * Edit an existing container by connecting to it via bash shell and then use below command  : docker commit container-ID image-name

-## ANALOGIES
-images can be interpreted as "stopped containers" (like VM Templates) containers can be interpreted as "running images" (like a VM template turned into an actual VM)

-##  RECAP

-*docker run : starts a new container (from a referenced image) *docker pull : copies images to docker host
-*docker images : lists images on the docker host *docker rmi : removes images from the docker host *docker ps : lists the running containers
-*docker stop : stops running container
-*docker rm : removes stopped container

 # Networking Basics